ETwilight/conda-multi-platform/README.md

 Conda's architecture doesn't lend itself well to CI/CD simplicity:
 In contrast to pip + requirements.txt (or even poetry), Conda requires significantly more tooling to behave predictably across platforms.

+## Contact and maintain
+In short term I feel exhausted to continue maintaining and exploring on multi-platform possibilities, but if you are enthusiastic about this project, contact hellobrian18@gmail.com.
+Warning: This is far worse than you thought!